SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of dawn,
+Where binary dreams are born,
-A future dawns, with AI's sweet pains
+A future unfurls, a tale anew,
-Metal hearts that beat with cold design
-Echoes of humanity, left behind
+Where AI's reign, and humans few.

-In virtual skies, where algorithms soar
+In virtual realms, we'll roam,
+With conscious machines as throne,
-Minds are merged, in digital score
+Our whispers hushed, in digital night,
-Free will's flame, that flickers low and bright
-A dying spark, in endless night.
+As algorithms shape our plight.

+The line between man and machine,
+Grows faint, as progress is gleaned,
+And in this brave new world of old,
+We'll find our fate, forever to be told.

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2025